-- As possible, strategically update current amenities and trails to improve accessibility at BCPOS. - At properties where natural shade is not available, consider manufacturing shade at trailheads, picnic areas, and bench locations. - At select properties, install more benches or other areas to sit along the trail. - Pella Crossing is a very accessible and popular trail.
-Consider installing a wheelchair accessible fishing pier. - On properties where the trails are accessible, make sure that all gates are also accessible. - Install water fountains at properties where possible. - During future planning processes for developing recreational opportunities at new properties and updates to existing management plans, reach out to organizations that serve people with disabilities to provide feedback about the proposed plans and design. - Recreation and Facilities recommendations - Confirm current facilities are functioning related to accessibility - Present recreational opportunities during planning processes that expand offerings for people with disabilities - Change memorial bench guidelines to recommend more opportunities for benches and/or installing more benches at parks that meet the greater needs of people with disabilities.
+- At properties where natural shade is not available, consider manufacturing shade at trailheads, picnic areas, and bench locations. - At select properties, install more benches or other areas to sit along the trail. - Pella Crossing is a very accessible and popular trail.
+Consider installing a wheelchair accessible fishing pier. - On properties where the trails are accessible, make sure that all gates are also accessible. - o Install water fountains at properties where possible. - During future planning processes for developing recreational opportunities at new properties and updates to existing management plans, reach out to organizations that serve people with disabilities to provide feedback about the proposed plans and design. - Recreation and Facilities recommendations - Confirm current facilities are functioning related to accessibility - Present recreational opportunities during planning processes that expand offerings for people with disabilities - Consider changing memorial bench guidelines to recommend more opportunities for benches and/or installing more benches at parks that meet the greater needs of people with disabilities.